Helping Animal Rescues

 Adoption gives animals a second chance to have safe and loving homes.
 Adopting pets is a way to support local shelters instead of supporting breeding facilities or puppy mills that have cruel practices.
 Adopting a pet from a shelter saves more than just one life.

-Animal Rescue Force of South Florida, Inc. (A.R.F.) is a non-profit, all volunteer 501(c)(3) animal organization that takes in homeless dogs, cats, puppies, kittens on death row in shelters, as well as owners' surrenders and strays, and then finds them good, forever, loving homes so that they don't have to die.
-Each dog, cat, puppy and kitten is spayed/neutered, vaccinated, tested for FeLV or heartworm and is micro-chipped before being adopted into their forever homes.
+Animal Rescue Force of South Florida, Inc. (A.R.F.) is a non-profit, all volunteer 501(c)(3) animal organization that takes in homeless dogs, cats, puppies, and kittens on death row in shelters.
+They also take in owners’ surrenders and strays, and then finds them good, forever, loving homes so that they are not euthanized.
+Each animal is spayed/neutered, vaccinated, tested for FeLV and heartworm and micro-chipped before being adopted into their forever homes.

 iHeart Animal Rescue’s mission is to save animals from possible euthanasia and promote adoption.
 Whether a dog is found in the street or surrendered to their rescue, they find them the perfect forever home.
 They confirm that there is compatibility and a safe home environment.
 They often get phone calls about animals that have been in accidents, that are strays, and that are in need of medical assistance.
 They offer fostering, treatment, and socialization to prepare them for their new homes.

 Dezzy’s Second Chance provides homeless dogs and cats in Palm Beach and Broward County with the opportunity to find a new loving home.
 Located on the Boca Raton and Delray Beach border, Dezzy’s Second Chance is an animal rescue that prides itself on connecting individuals and families with the pet of their dreams.
-Help save lives through animal adoptions and add a new member to your family from Dezzy’s Second Chance Animal Rescue in Delray Beach today!
-They are a 501 (c) (3) and a Florida Non Profit.
+Help save lives through animal adoptions and add a new member to your family.
+Dezzy’s Second Chance Animal Rescue is a 501 (c) (3) and a Florida Non Profit.

 “There are countless animals that need loving homes, and our rescues need our help.
 If it’s a dollar, an hour, a shared social media post, or an rescue event attendance, you can make a difference.”

-Jill Merjeski, Rescue Alliance, Foster Mom, Fundraiser, SPONSOR, PET FOOD DRIVE INITIATER
+Jill Merjeski, CEO, Founder, Rescue Alliance, Foster Mom, Fundraiser, Sponsor, Rescue Event Creator